PPC automation can save time, improve campaign performance, and reduce waste from ad spend.

 Whether AI is eventually coming for my job in the future is a different discussion.
 But for now, ad copy is a job best left to human copywriters, or copywriter/AI hybrid combinations (more on that later).

-Set and Forget?
+Set and forget?

 Although PPC automation sounds like a “set and forget” approach, it’s not.
 Campaigns still require humans to monitor and review them.
 It’s still on us to determine bidding strategies.
 To make tweaks to budgets or creatives.
 And to set relevant objectives.